suhaillahmad/TODO_APP/README.md

 ## Installation

-Clone the docker branch and run the following command:
+Clone the main branch and run the following command:

 ```CMD
 docker compose up --build